 |As % of GDP|

 - Table S.4 below shows estimates of revenue per person for Scotland and the UK.
-Excluding North Sea revenue, revenue per person in Scotland is lower than the UK average by £431 in 2019-20, and has been consistently lower in earlier years.
+Excluding North Sea revenue, revenue per person in Scotland is lower than the UK average by £805 in 2021-22.

 |£ per person|